-- I. Purpose: To ensure that personal representatives are treated as the patient, when applicable, in accordance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), NYS Law and their accompanying regulations. - II.
-Policy- Personal representatives must at all times present appropriate documentation attesting to their authority over the patient before the personal representatives can be treated as the patient. - A. Qualified Persons- Under NYS law, the following individuals qualify as personal representatives: - 1.
-Healthcare Proxy or Agent- The healthcare agent's authority only commences upon a determination that the patient lacks the capacity to make healthcare decisions.
+Personal representatives must, at all times, present appropriate documentation attesting to their authority over the patient before the personal representatives can be treated as the patient.

+- A. Qualified Persons- Under NYS law, the following individuals qualify as personal representatives: - Healthcare Proxy or Agent- The healthcare agent's authority only commences upon a determination that the patient lacks the capacity to make healthcare decisions.
 The following individuals are exempt from serving as healthcare agents: - a.
-An operator, administrator or employee of UPB appointed as a healthcare agent by a patient of UPB; - b.
-A physician acting as the patient's attending physician; and - c.
-Non-relatives of the patient who are presently appointed healthcare agents for at least 10 other individuals.
+An operator, administrator or employee of University Physicians of Brooklyn appointed as a healthcare agent by a patient of University Physicians of Brooklyn; - b.
+A physician acting as the patient's attending physician; and non-relatives of the patient who are presently appointed healthcare agents for at least 10 other individuals.

-- Guardian appointed pursuant to Article 81 of the Mental Hygiene Law; - 3.
-Committee for an incompetent individual appointed pursuant to Article 78 of the Mental Hygiene Law- The committee should be treated as the patient's personal representative only to the extent that the committee is empowered to make healthcare decisions on behalf of the incompetent. - 4.
-Parent or guardian of a minor (<18 years of age) acting in loco parentis; - 5.
-Distributee of a deceased subject for whom no personal representative (defined as a person who has received letters to administer the decedent's estate) exists;

-Note: A distributee is considered any person entitled to take or share in the property of a decedent. - 6.
+- 2. Guardian appointed pursuant to Article 81 of the Mental Hygiene Law. - Committee for an incompetent individual appointed pursuant to Article 78 of the Mental Hygiene Law- The committee should be treated as the patient's personal representative only to the extent that the committee is empowered to make healthcare decisions on behalf of the incompetent. - 4.
+Parent or guardian of a minor (<18 years of age) acting in loco parentis. - 5.
+Distributee of a deceased subject for whom no personal representative (defined as a person who has received letters to administer the decedent's estate) exists; Note: A distributee is considered any person entitled to take or share in the property of a decedent. - 6.
 Attorney holding a power of attorney from a qualified person or the patient's estate which explicitly authorizes the holder to execute a written request for patient information.